wiard/punkbank/README.md

 ### Bitmap Enhancement

 - Acknowledging the success of Bitmaps.
-- Introducing a higher element, `.object` or `.element`, for advanced reasoning, incorporated within Sats Names.
+- Introducing a higher element, `.object` or `.element`, for advanced reasoning, also incorporated within Sats Names.

 ### Simplified Integration